Signs That Show It's Time For A New Mattress

 latex mattress

-Over time, most mattresses made of synthetic, spring, and memory foam can turn out to be a hotbed of allergens like mold, mildew, and dust mites.
-So, if you are sensitive to such things and experience symptoms like sneezing, runny nose, or itchiness when you get near your bed or feeling stuffed up in the morning, it's probably time to say bye to your old mattress.
+Over time, most mattresses made of synthetic, spring, and foam can turn out to be a hotbed of allergens like mold, mildew, and dust mites.
+So, if you are sensitive to such things and experience symptoms like sneezing, runny nose, or itchiness when you get near your bed or feel stuffed up in the morning, it's probably time to say bye to your old mattress.
 Using mattresses made of naturally hypoallergenic and antibacterial materials is one way to combat this situation.

 Are you waking up with more aches and pains than you had when you went to bed?
 If yes, your mattress is likely the culprit.
 Old mattress materials undergo gradual degradation and softening, thereby losing their ability to provide the necessary support for vulnerable areas like your lower back, neck, and hip.
-Once the cushioning or the comfort layers get worn down, it can create awful pressure points that will make you toss and turn all night long.
+Once the cushioning or comfort layers get worn down, it can create awful pressure points that will make you toss and turn all night long.
 Morning back and neck pain that gets better throughout the day is another sign that shows you need a new mattress or that you are sleeping on the wrong mattress.

 A woman suffering from severe back pain after sleeping on an old mattress

-Sagging, especially in the middle of your mattress, is the most visible indication that shows your mattress needs to be replaced.
+Sagging, especially in the middle of your mattress, is the most visible indication that your mattress needs to be replaced.
 It's also a sign that goes for mattress types like memory foam and polyester fiber.
 As the spring breaks down over time and loses its resiliency, the mattress materials get softer and compressed, all of which lead to sagging.
-And according to sleep surveys conducted by experts, it shows that sagging and impressions as little as around 1to 2 inches in depth are linked to increased pain in the joints, muscles, or back.
+And according to sleep surveys conducted by experts, it shows that sagging and impressions as little as around 1 to 2 inches in depth are linked to increased pain in the joints, muscles, or back.

 natural and organic latex mattress topper